 - Make it a potluck.

 - Let someone else bring the turkey or main dish.
 Some people love to cook turkey.
 Let that someone shine (and be OK with it not being you).
-And you can make some yummy sides and desserts.
+And you can make some yummy sides and/or desserts.
 Or focus only on the entree and let others bring the sides and desserts.

 - It’s at your house, but all the guests can bring something.
 And be OK with what they bring.
 Give suggestions to complete the meal so that not everyone brings dessert.